faasm/experiment-lithops/README.md

-# PyWren Experiments
+# Faasm integration with Lithops

-This experiment runs a PyWren benchmark through [Lithops cloud]( https://github.com/lithops-cloud/lithops).
+In this experiment we add Faasm as a new runtime in [Lithops cloud]( https://github.com/lithops-cloud/lithops).

 ## Quick start